Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 | Composite family | Carbon-ceramic (brand term: CCM). | Carbon-fiber reinforced ceramic composite (brand term: PCCB). | Carbon-fiber reinforced ceramic composite (positioned as C/SiC) with a continuous long-fiber preform route. |

 | Fiber / preform detail (public) | Proprietary.
-Public materials typically do not disclose architecture per OEM application, but most use the short-fiber preform approach. | Proprietary.
-Public PCCB materials rarely disclose preform architecture, but most use the short-fiber preform approach. | Positioned as a woven, continuous long-fiber preform approach (architecture-focused durability strategy). |
+Public materials usually don’t disclose the architecture per OEM application, though most use a short-fiber preform approach. | Proprietary.
+Public PCCB materials rarely disclose preform architecture, though most use a short-fiber preform approach. | Positioned as a woven, continuous long-fiber preform approach (an architecture-focused durability strategy). |

-| Street behavior | Strong street behavior when pad compound and handling are correct. | Can be a long-life street system if used as intended and maintained correctly. | Positioned for long street life with correct pads and normal use. |
+| Street behavior | Strong on the street when the pad compound and handling are right. | Can be a long-life street system when used as intended and maintained correctly. | Positioned for long street life with the correct pads and normal use. |

-| Track behavior | Still system-limited: pads, airflow, and time-at-temp matter.
-Poor cooling can accelerate damage modes. | Track use can get expensive if consumed aggressively.
-Cooling and pad matching matter. | Positioned for repeated high-energy use, but still depends on pads, fluid, bedding, and ducting. |
+| Track behavior | Still system-limited — pads, airflow, and time-at-temp all matter, and poor cooling can speed up the damage modes. | Track use can get expensive if you consume it aggressively.
+Cooling and pad matching matter. | Positioned for repeated high-energy use, but still leaning on pads, fluid, bedding, and ducting. |

 | Service constraints | CCB-specific pad compounds only.
-Pad mismatch can ruin the friction surface. | CCB-specific pad compounds only.
+A pad mismatch can ruin the friction surface. | CCB-specific pad compounds only.
 Treat pad choice as a system decision. | CCB-specific pad compounds only.
 Correct bedding and pad chemistry are non-negotiable. |

-| Weight note (380 mm (15.0 in) class) | Lighter than cast iron; actual mass varies by hat design, vent geometry, and annulus spec. | Lighter than cast iron; actual mass varies by platform and rotor spec. | Lighter than cast iron; actual mass varies by hat design and spec. |
+| Weight note (380 mm (15.0 in) class) | Lighter than cast iron; actual mass varies with hat design, vent geometry, and annulus spec. | Lighter than cast iron; actual mass varies with platform and rotor spec. | Lighter than cast iron; actual mass varies with hat design and spec. |

-| Best fit | OEM-spec replacement buyers prioritizing known integration and parts availability. | Factory PCCB owners prioritizing OEM calibration and street manners. | Upgrade buyers focused on durability positioning and replacement-cost math. |
+| Best fit | OEM-spec replacement buyers who prioritize known integration and parts availability. | Factory PCCB owners who prioritize OEM calibration and street manners. | Upgrade buyers focused on durability positioning and replacement-cost math. |

 Technology: discontinuous vs continuous fiber